konsumer/lambda-cms/README.md

 * actually implement these ideas
 * make a basic set of widgets for a standard blog
-* make a simple demo project
 * document theme, types, etc better
+* make a few simple demo projects that use different renderers
 * setup monorepo for all the sub-projects, so themes, transports, etc can be more ala-carte